-How do we know an iMessage is free before sending it.
-How do we know a particular number is an iPhone number or not to send free iMessage?
+How do we know an iMessage is free before sending it?
+How do we know if a particular number is an iPhone number or not to send free iMessage?
 Let’s see.

-The messages can be a text message, media or files.
-As long as you are communicating between two iOS devices or Mac and iOS device through iMessage, the service is completely free.
-You can send files, images, and texts for free through iMessage to another iOS or Mac device.
+The iOS messages can be text messages, media, or files.
+As long as you are communicating between two iOS devices or Mac and iOS devices through iMessage, the service is completely free.
+You can send files, images, and texts free through iMessage to another iOS or Mac device.

 Is it Free to iMessage Internationally?